 The top pair in our clarity testing was the Swarovski EL 8.5x42

 , which earned a perfect 10 out of 10.
 The crystal lenses in these bins produce an astonishingly clear image regardless of lighting conditions.
-Closely following, both with scores of 9 out of 10, were the Eagle Optics Ranger ED 8x42
+Closely following with a score of 9 out of 10, was the Vortex Viper HD 8x42

 .
-All three of these top models allowed us to clearly make out the 10 zone on our ISO 12233 chart, and to make out all of the plumage markings on our bird models.
+Both of these top models allowed us to clearly make out the 10 zone on our ISO 12233 chart, and to make out all of the plumage markings on our bird models.
 However, the clarity of the Vortex Viper

 fades around the edge slightly more than the Swarovski

-, but overall all of these models presented an exceptionally clear image.
+, but overall both of these models presented an exceptionally clear image.

 Both the Eagle Optics Ranger ED and the Vortex Viper offer great clarity, but we;d give a slight edge to the Eagle Optics Ranger ED.

 The Nikon Monarch 7 ATB 10x42